ctyeong/CH-Rand/README.md

 *"Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies", Taeyeong Choi, Owen Would, Adrian Salazar-Gomez, and Grzegorz Cielniak, Available at [\[arXiv:2109.10135\]](https://arxiv.org/abs/2109.10135).*

-As explained in the paper, CH-Rand has been designed to solve *fruit anomaly detection* problem in the [One-class Classification](https://en.wikipedia.org/wiki/One-class_classification) scenario, in which classifiers can only access the data of normal instances during training but must be able to identify anomalous instances in test.
+As explained in the paper, CH-Rand has been designed for "agricultural robots" to successfully solve *fruit anomaly detection* problem in the [One-class Classification](https://en.wikipedia.org/wiki/One-class_classification) scenario, in which classifiers can only access the data of normal instances during training but must be able to identify anomalous instances in test.
-For self-supervised learning, CH-Rand is used to set up the pretext task to classify randomised images `x'=CHR(x)`, where `CHR` permutes the RGB channels in the normal image `x` with a possibility of repeatition (e.g., RRR, RRG, RRB, RGR, ..., BBB) &mdash; i.e., 26 possible `x'` exist excluding the original permutation RGB, as shown in [Examples](https://github.com/ctyeong/CH-Rand#examples) below.
+For self-supervised learning, CH-Rand is used to set up the pretext task to classify randomised images `x'=CHR(x)`, where `CHR` permutes the RGB channels in the normal image `x` with a possibility of repeatition (e.g., RRR, RRG, RRB, RGR, ..., or BBB) &mdash; i.e., 26 possible permuations for `x'` exist excluding RGB, as shown in [Examples](https://github.com/ctyeong/CH-Rand#examples) below.

 After the proxy task, the learnt feature representations from a middle layer of the classifier can then be utilised to measure the degree of anomaly for tested image samples.
 To be specific, for each test input, the mean Euclidean distance to the *k* nearest neighbors in the training set is calculated as anomaly score supposing that anomalous images would tend to produce higher mean distances.